Idele class groups with modulus: Generic fibration over a curve

 \subsection{Bloch's map}

 Let $X$ be a projective integral scheme of dimension $d \ge 2$ over a finite field $k$.
 Let $f \colon X \to S$ be a dominant projective morphism between integral schemes in $\Sch_k$ of relative dimension one.
-Assume that there exists a dense open subscheme $S' \subset S$ such that $f$ is smooth over $S'$ whose fibers are integral.
-Assume also that $f$ has a section over $S'$.
-Let $j \colon S' \inj S$ be the inclusion.
-Let $T' \subset S'$ be an integral curve and let $Y' = X' \times_{S'} T'$.
-Since $Y' \to T'$ is a smooth projective morphism to an integral curve of relative dimension one whose all fibers are integral, it follows that $Y'$ is integral.
+Assume that there exists a dense open subscheme $S' \subset S$ such that the induced morphism $f' \colon X' := f^{-1}(S') \to S'$ is smooth over $S'$ and the fibers of $f'$ are integral.
+Assume also that $f'$ has a section.
+Since $f'$ is the restriction of $f$ to the open subscheme $X'$, we shall often write it simply as $f$ in the sequel if no confusion arises.